-Alyson received her J.D. from the University of Chicago.
-She is a former commercial litigation associate with Kelley Drye & Warren LLP and a boutique trial firm, and practiced for four years in the areas of product liability, antitrust, employment, and insurance coverage law.
-Alyson then worked as a legal search consultant for law firms and corporations in the Washington, D.C. metro region.
-In this role, she acquired a broad understanding of the wide variety of legal specialties, as well as expert knowledge of the hiring practices of employers in the region, including large and boutique law firms, corporate law departments, and federal agencies.
-During those six years, she assisted hundreds of attorneys with their job search.
-In her current role, Alyson capitalizes upon her keen understanding of the legal profession to develop resources, programming, publications and counseling tools that prepare students for success beyond law school.
+Alyson is a former commercial litigation associate with a large firm and a boutique trial firm and practiced in the areas of product liability, antitrust, employment and insurance coverage law.
+Alyson then worked as a legal search consultant for law firms and corporations in the Washington, D.C., metro region.
+In this role she acquired a broad understanding of the variety of legal specialties, as well as expert knowledge about the hiring practices of employers in the region, including large and boutique law firms, corporate law departments and federal agencies, and assisted hundreds of attorneys with their job search.
+In her current role, Alyson develops resources, programming, publications and counseling tools that prepare students for success beyond law school.